Medication-assisted Opioid Addiction Treatment

-Medication Assisted Treatment is a treatment which includes medications and behavioral therapy to treat opiate addiction.
-Treatment uses the FDA approved medications and provide a whole patient access to treat opioid substance use disorders.
+Medication-Assisted Treatment is a treatment that includes medications and behavioral therapy to treat opiate addiction.
+The treatment uses the FDA approved medications and provide whole-patient access to treat opioid substance use disorders.

 Common medications used in MAT are: